Tunnel-Labs/typegeese/readme.md

 ## Terminology

-**Hyperschema:** An object containing a schema, migrations, and delete behavior.
+**Hyperschema:** An object containing a schema, migrations, and the  on foreign model delete actions.

 **Hypermodel:** A model augmented with migrations and delete behavior.